Keygoksmg/Keygoksmg.github.io/content/_index.md

 - Science of Science
 - Graph

+I'm keen on understanding complex systems using the tools of network science, statistics, etc. I'm currently working in the field of Science of Science.

 ### Experience
 - **Software engineer** (*2019 - current*)
     development of [programming site for children](https://www.toy-pro.net/)